gidven/saxo-api/README.md

 # <a name="documentation"></a>Saxo OpenApi documentation

-This document describes how an application can subscribe to the Saxo Event Notification Service (ENS).
+This document describes how a client application can subscribe to Saxo Bank's Event Notification Service (ENS).

 ## Table of contents